tc-ca/Power-Pages-WET-Template/README.md

-# About Power-Apps-Portal-WET
+# About Power-Pages-WET
-The purpose of this Power Apps Portal template is to be able to easily implement the WET CDTS layer of the Canada.ca or intranet.canada.ca themes into a Power Apps Portal solution.
+The purpose of this Power Pages template is to be able to easily implement the WET CDTS layer of the Canada.ca or intranet.canada.ca themes into a Power Pages solution.

-This will ensure that a Power Apps Portal App uses this template will be accessible, usable, interoperable, mobile friendly and multilingual.
+This will ensure that a Power Pages App uses this template will be accessible, usable, interoperable, mobile friendly and multilingual.

 # Install Instructions:
 ## Step 1: Clone the repo